BenjaminShinar/Books-Resources/Effective CPP/Effective CPP.md

 #### The Template Method Pattern via the Non-Virtual Interface Idiom

 Have a non virtual function call a private virtual function.
 This is called non-virtual interface (NVI) idiom.
 Or a wrapper behavior.
-We seperate the non changeable parts (the shared, set in stone) behavior that the base class defines from the smaller portion that needs specializing.
+We separate the non changeable parts (the shared, set in stone) behavior that the base class defines from the smaller portion that needs specializing.
 We also separate that ‘how stuff is done’ into the virtual function, but the ‘when stuff is done’ is still controlled by the base class.
 This enforces order and structure.
 A special note is that derived class override function that they can’t access (private functions), which is odd, but legal.
 We can also make the function protected and expect the derived class to call the base class virtual function themselves.